 \subsection{Experiments on synthetic data: Binary Questionnaire}

-We now run a set of experiments on the generative model described in Section \ref{sub:theory_mindset}.
-We evaluate the influence of noise in the answers as well as the influence of irrelevant questions, that is questions answered at random and compare the performance of our post-processing to the output of the $k$-means algorithm.
-However, as highlighted by the motivational example in \ref{sub:binary_motivation}, we want to point out that tangles do not inherently come with a hard clustering and the output does not need to be post-processed in this specific way.
-We rather want to emphasize the information content tangles hold apart from the option to generate a hard clustering. \\
+We now run experiments on the generative model described in Section \ref{sub:theory_mindset}.
+We evaluate the influence of noise in the answers and the influence of irrelevant questions, that is, questions answered at random, and compare the performance of our post-processing to the output of the $k$-means algorithm.

-If not stated otherwise, in our algorithmic setup we use the bipartitions induced by all questions, choose $\agree$ to be a $1/3$ of the size of the smallest cluster which is a rough estimate of the lower bound and choose the average Hamming similarity, stated in Equation~\eqref{eq:average_hamming_sim}, to assign a cost to the bipartitions.
+If not stated otherwise, in our algorithmic setup, we use the bipartitions induced by all questions and choose $\agree$ to be a $1/3$ of the size of the smallest cluster.
+We choose the average Hamming similarity, stated in Equation~\eqref{eq:average_hamming_sim}, to assign a cost to the bipartitions.
 We use the normalized mutual information (nmi) between the ground truth mindsets and our discovered mindsets to measure the performance of our hard clustering output.
-The nmi assigns a score between 0 and 1, higher scores indicate better results.
-The results are averaged over 10 random instances of the proposed model.
+The nmi assigns a score between 0 and 1; high scores indicate promising results.
+We average the results over ten random instances of the proposed model.